bismut/Chat/README.md

-* Chat.
+Chat.
 Client part.
+=

 Chat for lab in university.
-Sockets is used here.
+Sockets are used here.